Wood shingle

 Wood shingles are thin, tapered pieces of wood primarily used to cover roofs and walls of buildings to protect them from the weather.
 Historically shingles, also known as shakes, were split from straight grained, knot free bolts of wood.
-Today shingles are mostly made by being cut which distinguishes them from shakes, which are made by being split out of a bolt.
+Modern shingles are mostly made by being cut which distinguishes them from shakes, which are made by being split out of a bolt.

-Wooden shingle roofs were prevalent in the North American colonies (for example in the Cape-Cod-style house), while in central and southern Europe at the same time, thatch, slate and tile were the prevalent roofing materials.
+Wooden shingle roofs were prevalent in the North American colonies (for example in the Cape-Cod-style house) or eastern Europe, while in central and southern Europe at the same time, thatch, slate and tile were the prevalent roofing materials.
 In rural Scandinavia, wood shingles were a common roofing material until the 1950s.
-Wood shingles are susceptible to fire and cost more than other types of shingle so they are not as common today as in the past.
+Wood shingles are susceptible to fire and cost more than other types of shingle so they are not as common as in the past.

 Distinctive shingle patterns exist in various regions created by the size, shape, and application method.
 Special treatments such as swept valleys, combed ridges, decorative butt ends, and decorative patterns impart a special character to each building.
 Wood shingles can also be shaped by steam bending to create a thatch-like appearance, with unique roof details and contours.